twt-zpu/client-java/cert_request/README.md

 controls the matching private key.
 The request is rejected if this verification fails.
 7. Create the new X.509 certificate, signed by the cloud certificate.
 The signed certificate is valid for 5 years from creation (this can be tweaked manually in the CA, or maybe outsource it to the config file).
-8. Add some basic certificate extensions to the cert, including a _basic constraint_, which signals **this newly issued certificate is a "leaf" certificate, which can not sign other certificates.**
+8. Add some certificate extensions to the cert, including a _basic constraint_, which signals **this newly issued certificate is a "leaf" certificate, which can not sign other certificates.**
 9. Return the new signed certificate, the cloud certificate and root certificate (in Base64 encoded format) to the requester.
 10. Decode the certificates from the certificate signing response - **job of this application again**
 11. Construct a certificate chain from the certificates in step 10, and put it inside a keystore, along with the generated private key.
-(The signed certificate has the matching public key)
+(The signed certificate has the matching public key) It is important that the keystore contains the full certificate chain (up to the root certificate), otherwise the TLS handshake will fail between the Arrowhead systems.